Caesars New Orleans

-Harrah's New Orleans is a casino in New Orleans, Louisiana, United States, near the foot of Canal Street a block away from the Mississippi River.
+Caesars New Orleans, formerly Harrah's New Orleans, is a casino in New Orleans, Louisiana, United States, near the foot of Canal Street a block away from the Mississippi River.
 It is a 115000 sqft casino with approximately 2,100 slot machines, over 90 table games and a poker room.
 The casino is owned by Vici Properties and operated by Caesars Entertainment.

-There are several places to eat ranging from buffet style to fine dining.
-Since its opening in 1999 Harrah's has been renting nearby hotel rooms to accommodate its guests; currently, the newly renovated 202-room Wyndham Riverfront Hotel is providing such accommodations.
-In order to avoid leasing rooms, the casino opened its own 27-story hotel tower with 450 rooms across the street from the casino on September 21, 2006, just days ahead of the New Orleans Saints return to the Louisiana Superdome.
-It is the only land-based private casino with table games in the state by Louisiana law (there are other casinos in the state with their gambling facilities on floating boats and horse racing racinos with slot machines).
-It is referred to in state statute as "the official gaming establishment".
+Originally opening in 1999 as Harrah's New Orleans, the casino holds the status of being the only land-based casino in the state of Louisiana.
+It features one of the largest gaming floors in the United States outside of Nevada and several other amenities spread across four city blocks, including eateries from high-profile restaurateurs including Emeril Lagasse and Nobu Matsuhisa, a large sportsbook, a bowling alley, a Manning's sports bar, and two hotel towers.

 The casino shut down in the wake of Hurricane Katrina in 2005 but reopened in the midst of Mardi Gras on February 17, 2006.

-The location of the casino was most recently previously the site of the Rivergate Convention Center, demolished in 1995.
+The location of the casino was previously the site of the Rivergate Convention Center, demolished in 1995.
 A short tunnel built as part of the canceled Vieux Carré Riverfront Expressway is used for valet parking and for an entrance passing underneath Poydras Street.